westlyou/erp-workbench/help/source/howtos/import_db_from_dropbox.rst

     # now you have to read in the data:
     # first make sure afbstest is running!
-    ooin # to make sure we are in the rigth place bin/c -uu afbstest  -N  # this kills the running odoo, but remembers
+    wwb # to make sure we are in the rigth place bin/c -uu afbstest  -N  # this kills the running odoo, but remembers
                             # where it has been running
                             # the -N option instructs the process to use existing data,